-Prices in a symmetric Cournot game are higher than in the cartel outcome if, $c - P'(Nq^C)q^C > R - P'(Q^D)Q^D$ .
-Using linear demand this can be written as, $((N + 1)/2)(a - R)^2 > (a - c)^2$ , where a is the demand intercept.
+Prices in a symmetric Cournot game are higher than in the cartel outcome if, $c - P'(Nq^C)q^C > R - P'(Q^D)Q^D$.
+Using linear demand this can be written as, $((N + 1)/2)(a - R)^2 > (a - c)^2$, where a is the demand intercept.
 We therefore find that the cartel is less effective than a non-cooperative domestic Cournot solution (in the sense of lower domestic equilibrium prices) when R is low, c is high, and when the market structure is less concentrated (high N).
 A cartel using a production-based sharing rule may thus result in even lower domestic prices than a non-cooperative Cournot market.
 We will test whether this was the case in Norway in the empirical section below.

 As we have seen, the sharing rule induces positive domestic welfare effects.
 However, these gains have to be traded-off against losses in the export markets.
-The size of this inefficiency will depend on the total amount of capacity that is installed, which is a
+The size of this inefficiency will depend on the total amount of capacity that is installed, which is a function of the incentives to gain a bigger share of domestic profits.
+We now turn to capacity decisions.

-&lt;sup>19To see the impact of R on domestic profits, implicitly differentiate the domestic industry profit function $\Pi^D = PQ^D - F - cQ^D$ , which yields $\partial \Pi/\partial R = \frac{\partial Q^D}{\partial R}(Q^DP' + P - c)$ which is positive.
+19To see the impact of R on domestic profits, implicitly differentiate the domestic industry profit function $\Pi^D = PQ^D - F - cQ^D$, which yields $\partial \Pi/\partial R = \frac{\partial Q^D}{\partial R}(Q^DP' + P - c)$ which is positive.
 This implies that domestic producer surplus will fall with lower world market prices.
 The intuition for this result is that when R falls below c, prices get closer to non-cooperative prices.